-One factor some students consider when choosing a high school is whether it has an International Baccalaureate program.
-Sometimes compared with the Advanced Placement (AP) program, the IB program allows students to take college-level courses while in high school.
+One factor some students consider when choosing a high school is whether it has an International Baccalaureate (IB) program.
+Often compared with the Advanced Placement (AP) program, the IB program allows students to take college-level courses while in high school.

 So what is International Baccalaureate?
 What is the IB Program and an IB Diploma, and why are IB classes worth taking?
-In this article, we introduce all things IB, including the diploma requirements and features of the exam.
-We also tell you whether you have to get an IB diploma in order to earn college credit for your IB classes.
+In this article, we introduce all things IB, including the Diploma requirements and features of the exams.
+We also explain whether you have to get an IB Diploma in order to earn college credit for your IB classes.

 What Is IB?
 An Overview

-But what if you don’t want to do the diploma?
-It's also possible to take a few IB classes without doing the full-blown diploma program, though each high school has its own policy on this.
+But what if you don't want to do the Diploma?
+It's also possible to take a few IB classes without doing the full-blown Diploma Programme, though each high school has its own policy on this.

 How Does College Credit Work for IB?

-To find a school’s policy on IB credit, search for "[School Name] IB credit policy."
-Most universities have a dedicated web page for explaining their IB credit policy.
+To find a school's policy on IB credit, search for "[School Name] IB credit policy."
+Most universities have a dedicated web page for explaining their IB credit policies.

 What Are the Benefits of the IB Program?

 One of the chief benefits of the IB program is that it provides academic preparation for college.
 IB courses are known for being interdisciplinary, requiring a good deal of independent thinking, and assigning oral presentations and original research—all characteristics of college courses.

 Spoiler alert: college-level research involves a bit more work than just Googling something.